elifesciences-publications/motor_sequence_learning/README.md

+This code is associated with the paper from Berlot et al., "A critical re-evaluation of fMRI signatures of motor sequence learning". eLife, 2020. http://dx.doi.org/10.7554/eLife.55241

 # Motor sequence learning

 This repository contains MATLAB code and data related to the Berlot, Popp & Diedrichsen (2020) paper "A critical re-evaluation of fMRI signatures of motor sequence learning".